gikonekos/pc-e500-software-guide/software/compo-system/README.md

 It is aimed at users who are interested in machine-language development, low-level software work, and real-hardware experimentation.

+## Component overview

+The COMPO-System environment consists of several related components.

+- **COMPO-System**
+  The main debugger itself.
+It provides tracing, disassembly, editing, breakpoints, file operations, and other low-level development functions.

+- **History**
+  A command-line history and extended-key tool used together with COMPO-System in the standard E500-series workflow.

+- **CC**
+  A support program for using COMPO-System on **E650 / U6000** without relying on History.

+## Important compatibility note

+**History Version 1.11 does not support E650 / U6000.**

+For those models, the bundled **CC** program is the relevant companion tool.

 ## Why it matters

 COMPO-System is one of the notable utility tools in the PC-E500 ecosystem.